sangambaral17/TradeMaster/PROJECT_REPORT.md

-# 📊 TradeMaster - Project Status Report
+# 📊 Walsong TradeMaster - Project Status Report

 **Date:** December 3, 2025
-**Project:** TradeMaster Enterprise System (Nepal Edition)
+**Project:** Walsong TradeMaster Enterprise System (Nepal Edition)
 **Version:** 0.2.0 (Beta)

 ---

 ## 1. Executive Summary
-**TradeMaster** has evolved into a specialized retail solution for the **Nepal Market**.
+**Walsong TradeMaster** has evolved into a specialized retail solution for the **Nepal Market**.
 We have successfully implemented the core Point of Sale (POS) system, Product Management, and established a robust documentation workflow.
 The system now supports **NPR (Nepali Rupees)** natively and is optimized for local retail operations.

 ---